 3. Support automation

-Support automation helps reduce your customer service workload by logging and helping to solve customer concerns.
+Support CRM automation helps reduce your customer service workload by logging and helping to solve customer concerns.
 For example, you can:

 - Configure workflows to manage sales tickets.

 - Program your system to notify reps immediately after receiving a customer ticket.

 - Automatically send emails to customers notifying them that their issues have been acknowledged and that a solution is in the works.

 CRM workflows are relatively easy to generate.
 Although the parameters you set will vary depending on your goals or program of choice, broadly speaking, there are a few universal steps to creating any workflow: